algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 ## The Aho-Corasick Algorithm

+The Aho-Corasick algorithm for string matching (named after its inventors, [Alfred V.
+Aho](https://en.wikipedia.org/wiki/Alfred_Aho) and [Margaret J.
-The Aho-Corasick algorithm for string matching (named after its inventors, Alfred V. Aho and Margaret J. Corasick), extends trie-based string matching by making it easier to re-use work in traversing the trie.
-We’ll need three core components to do this: the goto function, which is similar to the existing graph structure of the trie and handles normal transitions, the failure function, which tells us how to avoid restarting entirely when a match fails, and the output function, which allows us to encode multiple matches from a single trie traversal.
+Corasick](https://dblp.org/pers/hd/c/Corasick:Margaret_J=)), extends trie-based string matching by making it easier to re-use work in traversing the trie.
+We'll need three core components to do this: the *goto function*, which is similar to the existing graph structure of the trie and handles normal transitions, the *failure function*, which tells us how to avoid restarting entirely when a match fails, and the *output function*, which allows us to encode multiple matches from a single trie traversal.

 ## The goto function